-The Department of Architecture and Urban Design (A.UD) at UCLA is widely recognized for its progressive approach to design and architectural discourse.
+UCLA Architecture and Urban Design is widely recognized for its progressive approach to design and architectural discourse.

-The Department has a rich history.
 In 1958, UCLA President Robert Sproul appointed a committee to consider the need for an architecture program at the university.
 In 1964, the Graduate School of Architecture and Urban Planning (GSAUP) was established, comprised of two departments: Urban Planning and Architecture and Urban Design.
 George Dudley was appointed the first dean and invited three founding faculty members—Denise Scott Brown, Henry Liu and Peter Kamnitzer—to join the school and outline the programs’ pedagogies.
-The school’s initial enrollment of 20 students when began classes in 1966, making 2016 the 50th anniversary.
+The school’s initial enrollment was 20 students when classes began in 1966.

 During the 1970s and 1980s architect Charles Moore was a professor and, at one time, chair of the Department of Architecture and Urban Design.
 A founding partner of the Los Angeles firm Moore, Ruble, Yudell Architects & Planners, he received the American Institute of Architects Gold Medal in 1991.
 Along with Perloff, Moore worked with students at the UIG on such notable projects as the Piazza d’Italia in New Orleans and the Beverly Hills Civic Center.

 In 1985, Richard Weinstein became dean of GSAUP.
-As director of Mayor John Lindsay’s Office of Lower Manhattan Planning and Development in New York City, Weinstein had played a major role in the creation of incentive zoning, urban design guidelines and historic preservation.
-During his tenure as dean, he established several longstanding programs: the Lewis Center for Regional Policy Studies with a $5 million gift; the S. Charles Lee Chair; the Charles Moore Endowment for the Study of Place; and the Harvey S. Perloff Chair.
-Weinstein recruited Thom Mayne, Sylvia Lavin, Craig Hodgetts, Mark Mack and Dana Cuff to the faculty.
-Edward Soja was on a committee tasked with running the Lewis Center, in 1992, and launched the Critical Studies in Architecture and Planning program as a way to bring theory and criticism into the core curriculum, becoming one the school’s distinctive specializations.
+As director of Mayor John Lindsay’s Office of Lower Manhattan Planning and Development in New York City, Weinstein played a major role in the creation of incentive zoning, urban design guidelines and historic preservation.
+During his tenure as dean, he established several long-standing programs: the Lewis Center for Regional Policy Studies with a $5 million gift; the S. Charles Lee Chair; the Charles Moore Endowment for the Study of Place; and the Harvey S. Perloff Chair.
+Weinstein also recruited Thom Mayne, Sylvia Lavin, Craig Hodgetts, Mark Mack, and Dana Cuff to the faculty.
+Edward Soja, who was on a committee tasked with running the Lewis Center, launched the Critical Studies in Architecture and Planning program in 1992, as a way to bring theory and criticism into the core curriculum, becoming one the school’s distinctive specializations.

 In 1994, the UCLA Professional Schools Restructuring Initiative resulted in the administrative separation of GSAUP’s programs.
-Urban Planning became a Department within the new School of Public Policy and Social Research (now the School of Public Affairs).
-The architecture and urban design program merged with the School of the Arts, which became the School of the Arts and Architecture (UCLA Arts).
+Urban Planning became a department within the new School of Public Policy and Social Research (now the School of Public Affairs).
+The architecture and urban design program merged with the School of the Arts, to become the School of the Arts and Architecture (UCLA Arts).

-Promising younger faculty, including Jason Payne, Heather Roberge and David Erdman, initiated research and inventive teaching programs in technology seminars, some of which integrated advanced digital technologies and multi-dimensional media with the building construction and design process.
+In the early 2000s, new faculty Jason Payne, Heather Roberge, and David Erdman, initiated research and inventive teaching programs in technology seminars, some of which integrated advanced digital technologies and multi-dimensional media with the building construction and design process.
 Lavin and the faculty also created a research studio requirement, which stretches over the final year of study and trains students to find and express their own voices within the context of a project bound by constraints — a model that parallels experience in the profession.
-Thought Matters I and II, a series of books and a DVD documenting AUD students’ work from the 2004-2005 and 2006–07 research studios, has been published and are sold in bookstores worldwide.
+Thought Matters I and II, a series of books and a DVD documenting AUD students’ work from the 2004–05 and 2006–07 research studios, was published and sold in bookstores worldwide.

-Thom Mayne’s research studio earned the Department the 2005 Progressive Architecture Award from Architecture magazine for L.A.
-Now: Volume 3, a massive research and urban design project that critically examines the future of Los Angeles.
-This is the first time a university has been awarded this honor.
+Thom Mayne’s research studio earned the 2005 Progressive Architecture Award from Architecture magazine for L.A.
+NOW: Volume 3 and 4, a massive research and urban design project that critically examines the future of Los Angeles.
+This was the first time a university was been awarded the honor.
 L.A.
-Now was also featured as an educational seminar and exhibition at the 2006 American Institute of Architecture National Convention in Los Angeles.
+NOW was also featured as an educational seminar and exhibition at the 2006 American Institute of Architecture National Convention in Los Angeles.

-In 2003, A.UD students represented the United States in the First International Architecture Biennale in Rotterdam and in the Venice International Architecture Biennale in 2000.
-The latter was the first time the United States Pavilion was organized as a summer academy to exhibit student work and new methodologies in teaching.
+In 2003, AUD students represented the United States in the first International Architecture Biennale in Rotterdam (IABR) and in the Venice International Architecture Biennale in 2000.
+The latter was the first time the U.S. Pavilion was organized as a summer academy to exhibit student work and new methodologies in teaching.
 In 2004, the Charles Moore Traveling Studio was inaugurated to exemplify Moore’s commitment to teaching and the practice of architecture during his years at UCLA.
 The Studio has taken students — under the leadership of Georgina Huljich, Andrew Kovacs, Thom Mayne, Jason Payne, Ben Refuerzo, and Heather Roberge — to Mexico City, Istanbul, Kauai, Tokyo, Basel, Madrid, Panama, the U.K. and Germany.

-It has been fifty years, since the first students attended classes at the A.UD, in this time architecture at UCLA has become a program in which experimental thought, theory, and innovative design reformulates the way in which design, theoretical discourse and technology interact to influence contemporary culture.
+It has been more than fifty years since the first students attended classes at AUD.
+In that time, architecture and urban design at UCLA has become a program in which experimental thought, theory, and innovative design reformulates the way in which design, theoretical discourse and technology interact to influence contemporary culture.